History of Papua New Guinea: World War II

-The Territory of Papua and New Guinea
+Territory of Papua and New Guinea

 Following the surrender of the Japanese in 1945, civil administration of Papua as well as New Guinea was restored, and under the Papua New Guinea Provisional Administration Act, (1945–46), Papua and New Guinea were combined in an administrative union.

 The Papua and New Guinea Act 1949 formally approved the placing of New Guinea under the international trusteeship system and confirmed the administrative union under the title of The Territory of Papua and New Guinea.
-The Act provided for a Legislative Council (established in 1951), a judicial organization, a public service, and a system of local government, with Sir Donald Cleland as administrator.
+The Act provided for a Legislative Council (established in 1951), a judicial organization, a public service, and a system of local government, with Jack Keith Murray continuing as administrator until 1952, when he was succeeded by Donald Cleland.
 Cleland remained in the position until his retirement in 1967, and lived in Port Moresby until his death in 1975.
 The House of Assembly of Papua and New Guinea replaced the Legislative Council in 1963, and after elections on 15 February, opened on 8 June 1964.
-In 1972, the name of the territory was changed to Papua New Guinea.
+In 1971, the name of the territory was changed to Papua New Guinea.

 Australia's change of policy towards Papua New Guinea largely commenced with the invitation from the Australian Government to the World Bank to send a mission to the Territory to advise on measures to be taken towards its economic development and political preparation.
 The mission's report, The Economic Development of the Territory of Papua New Guinea, published in 1964, set out the framework upon which much of later economic policy, up to and beyond independence, proceeded.

+In 1946, New Guinea was declared a United Nations trust territory under Australian governance.
+In 1949 Papuans became Australian citizens, and Australia formally combined Papua and New Guinea into the Territory of Papua and New Guinea.
+However, this did not change the official status of the northern area as a United Nations trust territory.

+Village councils were first created in both Papua and in New Guinea starting 1949, with the number steadily increasing over the years.
+These created alternative power structures, which while sometimes filled by traditional leaders, saw the beginning of a shift towards leaders with administrative or business experience.
+By 1951, a 28-member Legislative Council was instituted.
+This was largely dominated by Australian administrative members, with only 3 seats allocated to Papua New Guineans.
+Jack Keith Murray, an Australian soldier, became the first administrator of this new council.
+Speeches in the council could be in English, Tok Pisin, or Hiri Motu.
+A nationwide local government conference was held in 1959, and regional conferences were held afterwards.